nixworks/public/news/2007/01/10/index.md

 ##### Squirrel
 ### [ Two Squirrel helicopters collide at RAF Ternhill in Shropshire, UK, killing one and injuring two others. ](/news/2007/01/10/two-squirrel-helicopters-collide-at-raf-ternhill-in-shropshire-uk-killing-one-and-injuring-two-others.md)
-_Context: United Kingdom, Shropshire, RAF Ternhill, Squirrel_
+_Context: Shropshire, Squirrel, RAF Ternhill, United Kingdom_

 ##### UFO
 ### [ Iranian news agency reports a UFO has crashed in the Kerman province. ](/news/2007/01/10/iranian-news-agency-reports-a-ufo-has-crashed-in-the-kerman-province.md)
-_Context: Kerman, UFO_
+_Context: UFO, Kerman_

 ##### India
 ### [ India launches four satellites at a time with their PSLV-C7 rocket, including the SRE-1 test article, which will return to Earth in a test for a future Indian manned spaceflight program. ](/news/2007/01/10/india-launches-four-satellites-at-a-time-with-their-pslv-c7-rocket-including-the-sre-1-test-article-which-will-return-to-earth-in-a-test.md)